re-data/re-data/getting_started/toy_shop_analysis/README.md

  "toy_shop"."customers"   | first_name  | min_length    |   5.102520382924569 |          4 |   3.0357142857142856 |   3.0357142857142856 | 2021-01-29 00:00:00 | 2021-06-30 15:31:56.423755
 ```

-We can see couple of alerting things here (some things look like false alerts here, but most seems to be reall alerts for example)
+We can see couple of alerting things here (some things look like false alerts, but most seems to be real problems with data)
 ```
         table_name        | column_name |  metric   |    z_score_value    | last_value |      last_avg      |   time_window_end
 --------------------------+-------------+-----------+---------------------+------------+--------------------+---------------------